earkevin11/Review-of-Virtual-Networks-and-Virtual-Machines/README.md

 - This is an isolated network hosted in the Azure Cloud Infrastructure.
 - - It is your network but hosted in Azure data centers
 - VNets have an address space and VMs get an IP address within the address space.
+- Each virtual network is isolated from the other virtual network

 # What is the purpose of Subnets?